SAP-archive/teched2021-ANA260/exercises/Section 2 - Linked Analysis and Input Controls/README.md

 ![img42](https://user-images.githubusercontent.com/92877810/138149956-18d558ea-8774-4f29-b879-ea893d195e7f.png)

-Remember we're now adding linked analysis on a chart as opposed to an Input Control.
+ℹ️Remember we're now adding linked analysis on a chart as opposed to an Input Control.
 This provides us with a few more options.

 72. Click **All Widgets on the Page**